tsedio/tsed-vite-react-movies-demo/docs/readme.md

 [![server bootstrap](assets/vite-ssr-react-server-start.png)](assets/vite-ssr-react-server-start.png)

-> Note: If the `Start Vite Dev Server` isn't present, it means you've missed to import the `@tsed/vite-ssr-plugin`
+> Note: If the `Start Vite Dev Server` isn't present, it means you have forgotten to import the `@tsed/vite-ssr-plugin`
 > plugin on the `packages/server/Server.ts` file.

-You server by default listen the port 8083, so open in your favorite navigator this url http://0.0.0.0:8083.
+By default, your server listens on port 8083, so open your favorite browser and enter the following URL: http://0.0.0.0:8083.

 [![homepage](./vite-ssr-react-server-home-page.png)](./vite-ssr-react-server-home-page.png)